 A conservation area is defined in the Planning (Listed Buildings and Conservation Areas) Act 1990 as: 'an area of special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance.'

 There are a large number of non-designated heritage assets in the district that are of local architectural or historic interest and importance.

 The council maintains a Heritage at Risk Database as a working tool, helping to illustrate the number of assets at risk within the district and to keep attention focused upon them.
 It covers all manner of designated assets from churchyard monuments to conservation areas.

-The 15th Century Bishops Barn is both a Grade I listed building and a scheduled monument situated within Wells Recreation Ground.
+The 15th century Bishops Barn is both a scheduled monument and Grade I listed building on the Wells Recreation Ground.